jasonc1221/Image-Processing-and-Target-Tracking/README.md

 # Image-Processing-and-Target-Tracking
 Recognizes and tracks targets using computer vision.
-Uses C++ and OpenCV
+Uses C++ and OpenCV.
+It isolates a red object using erosion and dilation functions, and tracks center position of target.